giggleby/shim/py/config/README.md

 Note:
 1. The first level keys of `phaser360`/`bobba360` should be the model name of your device which could be get by `#cros_config / name` in dut.
-2. The second level keys of `dopefish`/`gik360` is the whitelabel-tag of the white label device belongs to the model listed as the first level keys.
-The name could be get by `#cros_config /identity whitelabel-tag` in dut.
+2. The second level keys of `dopefish`/`gik360` is the custom-label-tag of the custom label device belongs to the model listed as the first level keys.
+The name could be get by `#cros_config /identity custom-label-tag` in dut.
-3. The value of the second level keys are indicating whether the registration code for the corresponding whitelabel devices are enabled or not:
+3. The value of the second level keys are indicating whether the registration code for the corresponding custom label devices are enabled or not:
-  > `true`: the feature is enabled, which means ODM/OEM applied separate registration code bundle for the device, the software will check the registration code according to the whitelabel device name.
+  > `true`: the feature is enabled, which means ODM/OEM applied separate registration code bundle for the device, the software will check the registration code according to the custom label device name.

   > `false`: the feature is disabled, which means ODM/OEM doesn’t apply separate registration code bundle for the device and will use the same registration code bundle as the model it belongs to, the software will check registration code according to the model name.
 - Submit new configuration file to your private overlay code base.
-- Make sure to use the registration code for your whitelabel devices in factory.
+- Make sure to use the registration code for your custom label devices in factory.
 - If all steps are setup correctly, `factory.par gooftool verify_vpd` will pass.